 What are the student elections?

 Every year, NUSU holds a Student Election to determine which students will take on the responsibility and position of our Officer Team.
-We have 7 paid, full-time Sabbatical Officer positions & 10 voluntary Liberation Officer & Chair positions available for the 2020-21 academic year.
-From the President of the SU to the Athletic Union Officer, Welfare & Equality Officer to Postgraduate Officer, our full-time positions will become your dedicated job at the Students' Union for the entire 2020/21 academic year.
+We have 7 paid, full-time Sabbatical Officer positions & 10 voluntary Liberation Officer & Chair positions available for the 2021-22 academic year.
+From the President of the SU to the Athletic Union Officer, Welfare & Equality Officer to Postgraduate Officer, our full-time positions will become your dedicated job at the Students' Union for the entire 2021/22 academic year.
 If you want the highest responsibility of representing students & aspects of student life on campus, these roles are for you.
-Find out more about our Sabbatical Officers & Liberation Officers and Chairs by following the links below.
+Find out more about our Sabbatical Officers & Liberation Officers and Chairs here.

 Getting paid for your role.
 If you win your election for a sabbatical officer role, you will have secured yourself a full-time graduate job earning over £19,500 per year and get to stay another year at Newcastle, whilst staying in touch with student life!

 Training & Experience.
 As an election candidate, you will receive training on marketing, producing a video, budgeting, and gain experience in running your campaign, all valuable experience whether you win or not.

 Firstly, if you wish to run for a full-time Sabbatical Officer you don't have to be a student in your final year - if you are not looking to graduate when this role is in effect, you are able to take a year out from your studies to take on the role.
 If it is one of the voluntary roles you wish to fulfill, you will need to be a current student in the 2021-22 academic year as you will be taking on this role alongside your studies.
 All you need to do after working this out is to decide which role to run for.